What does SEND mean?

 9 What are the expertise and training of staff?

 Within the academy we also have Alex Waterman (SEND and Safeguarding Lead) and Rebecca Humphreys (Inclusion Hub Manager) who have both completed their National SENDCo Award.
+Rebecca is currently Broadhempston's SEND CO.

 We have a team of 3 teaching assistants, including 2 higher level teaching assistants (HLTAs) who are trained to deliver SEND provision.
-We also have two trainee teaching assistants through the Kick Start Programme.

 In the last academic year, staff have been trained in provision mapping, QFT strategies, precision teaching, Thrive and Managing anxiety.